syncfusion-content/blazor-docs/blazor/datagrid/excel-like-filter.md

 # Excel like filter in Blazor Grid component

-The Syncfusion&reg; Grid component offers an Excel-like filter feature, providing a familiar and user-friendly interface for filtering data within the grid.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> Grid component offers an Excel-like filter feature, providing a familiar and user-friendly interface for filtering data within the grid.
 This feature simplifies complex filtering operations on specific columns, allowing for quick data location and manipulation, similar to Microsoft Excel.
 Excel like filtering is especially useful when dealing with large datasets and complex filtering requirements.

-Here is an example that showcasing how to render the excel like filter within the Syncfusion&reg; Blazor Grid:
+Here is an example that showcasing how to render the excel like filter within the Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor Grid:

 {% tabs %}
 {% highlight razor tabtitle="Index.razor" %}